 Our anchor programs are the backbone of our Jesuit values, we develop future women and men about medicine and science so that they can take that knowledge back to their communities.

-The Mini Medical School Program focuses on 4th-12th grade first-generation, rural, Native American, allies in diversity and inclusion, and underrepresented students to learn about careers in the health field and the process of applying to medical school.
+The Mini Medical School Program focuses on 4th-12th grade underrepresented in medicine, rural, and first generation students to learn about careers in the health field and the process of applying to medical school.

 These programs serve students from grade school to college to professional school by providing educational opportunities and exposure that allow diverse students to be competitive applicants for health science schools.